 How to Make Healthy Oatmeal

 Making a healthy breakfast doesn’t have to be hard!
 This very creamy, satisfying, and healthy bowl of oatmeal makes a great first meal of the day and will energize you for hours.
-I have also listed a few of my favorite tips on how to make yummy and nutritious oatmeal that will have you jumping out of bed.
+I have also listed a few of my favorite tips on how to make yummy and creamy oatmeal that will have you jumping out of bed.

 What kind of Oats should I use for Overnight Oatmeal?